 Knowing the season for each type will help you find—and look forward to—the freshest options, whether you're buying from the fish market or ordering them up at a restaurant.

 Some of the largest crab-producing states, like Alaska and Maine, start crab season in the fall, around October, and end it as temperatures start climbing in early spring.
-In other states, like Florida and South Carolina, crab season is year-round.
+Some Southern states have a year-round crab season, like Florida and South Carolina.

 Some states have crabbing seasons during warmer months instead of winter, when crabs are more dormant and inactive.
-For example, in Maryland, crabbing season starts April 1 and ends in November.
+Maryland, for example, has a crabbing season that starts in April and ends in November.

 Before you round up your nets, traps, and buoys, look into your state's fishing season and requirements.
 Most states list the season for each type of species they allow to be fished on fish and wildlife websites.
 Opening and closing dates, as well as size limits and bag limits, are also listed.